bain-cs110/bain-cs110.github.io/pages/resources/turtle_activity_4.md

 <iframe frameborder="0" height="650" scrolling="no" src="https://ct-stem.s3.amazonaws.com/uploads/bainco/2020/07/01/drawing_turtle_2020-07-01-11-13-32-984014.html" width="1200">Something has gone wrong.
 Please reload the page.</iframe>

 ## Activities
-Write a program that results in your turtle drawing an <em>equilateral</em> triangle (equal angles and equal side lengths).
+1. Write a program that results in your turtle drawing an <em>equilateral</em> triangle (equal angles and equal side lengths).
 Explain how your program works.

-Now modify your program so that it draws a square.
-Explain your modifications.</p>
+2. Now modify your program so that it draws a square.

-Now try modifying your program to draw a regular (all sides are equal length) pentagon.
+3. Now try modifying your program to draw a regular (all sides are equal length) pentagon.
 Is there a pattern between your solutions for a regular triangle, regular square, and regular pentagon?
 Explain.

-This process of looking for patterns among tasks is very common in programming.
+4. This process of looking for patterns among tasks is very common in programming.
 In this case, we might be able to <strong>abstract</strong> our programs into a single program that can draw <em>any</em> regular polygon with a given number of sides <em>n</em>.
 Say you want to draw a regular polygon with <em>n</em> sides.
 While we know we'll need to have at least <em>n</em> forward commands, how might we express the turn angle of our turtle in terms of <em>n</em>?
 (Hint: Think back to your geometry days.
 Maybe the term <em>interior angle</em> reminds you of something?)

-Spend some time experimenting.
+5. Spend some time experimenting.
 See what sort of designs you can have your turtle buddy draw!
 If you're not feeling particularly creative, try recreating this program:

 <img height="456" src="https://ct-stem.s3.amazonaws.com/uploads/bainco/2020/07/01/screen%20shot%202020-07-01%20at%2012.04.25%20pm_2020-07-01-11-48-33-232370.png" width="210">